preludeorg/cua-kit/README.md

 # CUA-Kit

-A security toolkit for enumerating and interacting with computer use agents on Windows and macOS systems.
+A toolkit for enumerating and interacting with computer use agents on Windows and macOS systems.

 ## Tools